,

 Check the charge on the AirPods case

-To ensure that your earbuds have sufficient juice, place them in the case.
-Now, open the lid — if you see an amber light, it means levels are low.
+Place your AirPods in the case.
+Now, open the lid — if the light is green, there is a full charge, and if you see an amber light, it means levels are low.

 Ensure Bluetooth is turned on on your Apple device by navigating to Control Center > Bluetooth.
 Put the earbuds in the case.
 Hold it near the device and open the lid.
 Wait for a pop-up on your screen.